bennettpeter/leanfront/README.md

 - **Number of Minutes Between Backend Refreshes.** The system refreshes the list periodically from the backend to pick up new recordings or changes.
 This setting must be a multiple of 4.
 If you need to see recordings in the list as soon as possible, set a low number.
 If you have a huge number of recordings it may take long to refresh so this setting may not help.
 In that case adjust the  **Maximum Recordings/Videos to load** setting.

 - **Status Port uses SSL (EXPERIMENTAL)** If you have SSL enabled on the backend, and your domain is registered, leanfront can communicate via SSL.
 This seems an unlikely situation, requiring a lot of work and expense and having no real advantage if you are using leanfront on your local network.
 It is marked as experimental because there are problems with random 408 errors from the server.
 That results in some slow responses and missing artwork.
 If anybody seriously wants to use SSL, I can investigate this and see what fix is possible.
 Open an issue in github.
 If using SSL, the SSL port must be specified in backend settings status port (default is 6554).

+- **Number of CEA closed caption tracks.** USA closed captions may not shown in the menu unless you specify how many to show.
+The default is 2.
+In non-USA broadcast situations this can cause two extra unusable items to show in the caption menu.
+To remove these you can set this to 0.
+If you are in the USA and you normally only have one caption track you can set this to 1.

 </details>